Halstead: Places of worship

 The Anglican parish church is St Andrew's in Parsonage Street.
 Holy Trinity Church, Halstead was declared redundant in April 1987 and is preserved by the Churches Conservation Trust.

 Halstead also has a Methodist church, which opened as a Primitive Methodist chapel in 1874.
 Halstead Baptist Church is in Hedingham Road and Grace Baptist Church in Colchester Road, as is the Catholic Church of St Francis of Assisi.
 The United Reformed Church of Halstead is in Kings Road.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Sudbury TV transmitter.

 Local radio stations are BBC Essex on 103.5 FM, Heart East on 96.1 FM, Greatest Hits Radio East (formerly Dream 100 FM) on 100.2 FM, Actual Radio an DAB station and formerly, Leisure FM, a community based radio station that broadcast on 107.4 FM which ceased trading in 2023.
-Large parts of the valley floor are unable to receive the national D1 and D2 multiplex DAB signals due to their geography and the very low power of the Colchester "booster" transmitter (0.005kW) so as not to interfere with Dutch broadcasting.
+Large parts of the valley floor are unable to receive the national D1 and D2 multiplex DAB signals due to their geography and the very low power of the Colchester "booster" transmitter (0.005 kW) so as not to interfere with Dutch broadcasting.

 The local newspaper is the Halstead Gazette which publishes on Fridays.